TheArmagan/mcpinger/readme.md

 mcpinger.java({ host: "example.com" }).then((res) => {
   console.log(res);
   /**
-   *
    * Example output:
    *
    * {
-   *   ip: '127.0.0.1',
-   *   hostname: 'example.com', // Host name exist if you are using a hostname instead of a normal ip like 127.0.0.1.
    *   protocolVersion: 754,
    *   version: 'Paper 1.16.5',
    *   onlinePlayerCount: 1,